-7. Click + Add to create a new access policy with a relevant name, this policy must allow allow send permissions:
+7. Click + Add to create a new access policy with a relevant name, this policy must allow allow Send and Listen permissions:

-8. The access policy will be updated in-place to display connection credentials that the EMnify Datastreamer requires for publishing events.
+8. After clicking Create, click on the newly created access policy to display the connection credentials that the EMnify Datastreamer requires for publishing events.

 Copy the Connection String Primary Key:

 Log in to the EMnify portal and navigate to the Integrations page:

 Click on Add New Data Stream and under Event Hubs click ADD